-The remaining 20% will be used for planning, administration and to facilitate the initiation and completion of NRDA restoration initiatives.
+The up to 20% will be used for planning, administration and to facilitate the initiation and completion of NRDA restoration initiatives.
 NRDA is a legal and technical process under state and federal laws that determines the type and amount of restoration needed to compensate the public for injuries to natural resources that occur because of an unauthorized release of hazardous substances or oil.
 The goal of the NRDA is to make the public whole by restoring injured natural resources and services and compensating the public for lost recreational use of those resources.

-GOMESA funds will be allocated to restoration projects selected through the NRDA process in accordance with the Oil Pollution Act (OPA), the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Oil Spill Response and Response Act (OSPRA), and other applicable laws and regulations.
+GOMESA funds will be allocated to NRDA restoration projects selected through the NRDA process in accordance with the Oil Pollution Act (OPA), the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the Oil Spill Response and Response Act (OSPRA), and other applicable laws and regulations.
 GOMESA funds allocated by the Commissioner to NRDA projects will be used to facilitate or enhance restoration initiatives, cover higher than anticipated implementation costs needed to enhance project collaborations, and provide better opportunities to complete comprehensive, large-scale projects, selected by state and federal Trustee Agencies through restoration planning, that comply with the GOMESA authorized uses.
 GOMESA funds will also be used to ensure public compensation for harm to coastal natural resources that occurred because of a hazardous substance release or oil spill.

 NRDA projects using GOMESA funding will have been initially selected by state and federal Trustee Agencies for inclusion in a Restoration Plan for a specific NRDA case.
 Restoration Plans are developed by Trustees to protect and preserve coastal habitats to offset injuries due to releases of hazardous chemicals or oil spills.
-NRDA projects may require GOMESA funding when case settlement funds may not be sufficient to complete a project due to higher than anticipated implementation costs or present a unique opportunity to enhance the value of a NRDA project.
-GOMESA funds allocated through the NRDA Program will be prioritized for conservation of properties or restoration of habitats.
+NRDA projects may need GOMESA funding when case settlement funds are not sufficient to complete a project due to higher than anticipated implementation costs, or if the addition of GOMESA funding presents a unique opportunity to enhance the value of a NRDA project.
+GOMESA funds allocated through the NRDA Program will be prioritized for land conservation and habitat restoration.